opensearch-project/OpenSearch/CONTRIBUTING.md

 If we accept the PR, a [maintainer](MAINTAINERS.md) will merge your change and usually take care of backporting it to appropriate branches ourselves.

 If we reject the PR, we will close the pull request with a comment explaining why.
 This decision isn't always final: if you feel we have misunderstood your intended change or otherwise think that we should reconsider then please continue the conversation with a comment on the PR and we'll do our best to address any further points you raise.

+## Troubleshooting Failing Builds

+The OpenSearch testing framework uses a lot of randomization internally to cover as many edge cases and variations as possible.
+Unfortunately, this posses a challenge since in most cases, every build is unique and may not trigger a particular flow.
+It leads straight to so called flaky tests - the tests which flip randomly from success to failure without any code changes.

+If your pull request reports a failing test(s) on one of the checks, please:
+ - look if there is an existing [issue](https://github.com/opensearch-project/OpenSearch/issues) reported for the test in question
+ - if not, please make sure this is not caused by your changes, run the failing test(s) locally for some time
+ - if you are sure the failure is not related, please open a new [bug](https://github.com/opensearch-project/OpenSearch/issues/new?assignees=&labels=bug%2C+untriaged&projects=&template=bug_template.md&title=%5BBUG%5D) with `flaky-test` label
+ - add a comment referencing the issue(s) or bug report(s) to your pull request explaining the failing build(s)
+ - as a bonus point, try to contribute by fixing the flaky test(s)